 If you are working out of a cafe, posting about every moment with too much detail, and think that the tear face emoji is so in, we have news for you.
 You are ancient on the Internet.

 With the advent of Gen Z, the first generation of digital natives, traditional and digital marketers are in for a surprise.
 Unlike the millennials – who came of age during the Great Recession and have witnessed the post-liberalization period– Gen Z has inherited a stable economy, a crumbling socio-political environment and degrading ecosystem.
+Check out our branding services now.

 Born between 1995-2012, Gen Z is the most educated, ethnically diverse, and truly mobile generation that has outnumbered millennials and constitutes 32% of the global population.
 The oldest of this generation is ready to join the workforce and quality as potential customers for many luxury and utility brands alike.